Realgoatman/gear-calculator/README.md

 ---

-To compile the code youshould be able to use any of the C compiler, in this case, we will use `gcc`
+To compile the code you should be able to use any of the C compiler, in this case, we will use `gcc`
 (as it is what we use to compile the program):